SkoolNotes/Taproot/2021BIO201/KBhBIO101CellCycle.md

 The centrioles, the proteins connecting all the spindles, separate to opposite poles of the cell and establishes the bridge of all the microtubuels called the "spindle apparatus".

-Proteins in the centromeres of chromasomes called kineticore attach to a spindle after the nuclar envelope erupts.
+Protein "joints" in the centromeres of chromasomes called kineticore attach to a spindle after the nuclar envelope erupts.

 **Metaphase**

 The microtubuals guide the proteins to align in the equator of the cell called the "metaphase plate".

 **Anaphase**
+The centromere's centre degrades, freeing the two halfs of the chromasomes.

 * Microtubials to pull chromosomes apart connected to kinecore, a joint in the chromatid

 * Kinetore senses tension, and when it is correct, molecules are sent down the microtubials to send a split signal